Adding Color to Homemade Soap

 - Most can be added by mixing directly into batch at trace

 - by spooning out a bit of soap at trace to mix with color and then swirl in to soap after it is poured into a mold

 - or by mixing and steeping in an oil before use (I will mention if this is the best method below)

 - Activated Charcoal – adds black to grey or bluish color, depending on concentration.
 Some coarse brands add an element of exfoliation as well.
 Great for acne.
-Get Some Here. (affiliate link here and below)
+Get some activated Charcoal Soap Here.

 - Cinnamon – while cinnamon oil burns the skin, cinnamon powder adds a nice light brown color.
 Some people are sensitive to it though.